 A Make scenario that syncs a Notion meetings database with Google Calendar by automatically creating, updating, and deleting events.

 There are lots of other features to help you visualize and work with scenarios.
-I especially like Explain Flow, which produces an animation of the flow of the Modules to help you understand them better.
+I especially like Explain Flow, which produces an animation of the flow of the modules to help you understand them better.

 Make’s Explain Flow feature for visualizing scenarios.